Who are you?

 Why do you only accept Moleskine work?
 Why not just any art in general?

-Simple, really: we like art and we like Moleskines—therefore we created a blog for people who share the same interests.
-No, we are not affiliated with the official Moleskine company.
+Simple, really: we like art and we like Moleskines—therefore we created a blog for people who share the same interest.
+No, we are not affiliated with the Moleskine company.

 When will my submission be posted?

-It really ranges anywhere between a week and a month, so there isn’t a definite answer to this?
+It really ranges anywhere between a couple days and a couple weeks, so there isn’t a definite answer to this?

 Why wasn’t/weren’t my submission(s) posted?